danielsaidi/website_danielsaidi/collections/_posts/2023/2023-02-06-adding-scroll-offset-tracking-to-a-swiftui-scroll-view.md

 }
 ```

-We can now put things together by using the offset tracking view and the scroll view extension like this:
+We can now put things together by using the offset tracking view and the scroll extension:

 ```swift
 ScrollView(.vertical) {